6 Tips for Monster Hunter World Noobs from a Noob

 4. Gather and track everything you can find on a mission

 Everything you pick up and everything you interact with in Monster Hunter World is doing something for you.
-From picking up random bugs to use for crafting purposes, to inspecting monster footprints, to the body parts left-over from dead monsters, you are earning something.
+From picking up random bugs to use for crafting purposes, to inspecting monster footprints, to the body parts left over from dead monsters, you are earning something.

 When it comes to picking up monster parts, there are random systems at work to determine what you get while skinning a beast.
 Depending on the size of the monster and any other variables that might be in place, you may get something extremely rare or useful in weapon and armor crafting.
 There's also the fact that you may unlock a new investigation side-quest that allows you to complete more missions around that particular monster.
 These investigations then unlock more rewards specific to the monsters in question.
 Essentially, for every beast you kill and skin, there's a chance you may feed into the quest system a little more, and unlock more opportunities for yourself down the road.

 The same can be said for other actions and items.
 Tracking the big monsters of a level is something always worth doing.
 As you inspect the tracks or remnants of the big monster while navigating the level, you earn research points.
 These research points can be used to purchase items and unlock other benefits in the main hub.
 There is also the research that goes into the tracking process of the monster.
-With each animal track and feather you collect, your tracking ability become more effective at finding the monster.
+With each animal track and feather you collect, your tracking ability becomes more effective at finding the monster.
 This causes the monster to appear on your mini-map faster, making it much easier to find.
 This can be extremely useful when trying to avoid the high-threat types or when trying to accomplish a mission with a limited amount of time.
 Collecting these tracks also improves your character's knowledge of the beast, unlocking new pages in your compendium that provide additional information about the monster's strengths and weaknesses.

 MonsterHunter-Screenshot-2018-03-06-23-35-52-1024x576.png

 Lastly, just collect all the items you can while out on a quest or an expedition.
-You can't carry much in the early parts of the game, but don't be afraid to load up your bag with goodies because all the important items that come from monster carcasses or mining geodes go into a separate napsack that doesn't have a limit, allowing you to fill up your other bag with bugs, leaves, and mushrooms to use in crafting recipes later.
+You can't carry much in the early parts of the game, but don't be afraid to load up your bag with goodies because all the important items that come from monster carcasses or mining geodes go into a separate knapsack that doesn't have a limit, allowing you to fill up your other bag with bugs, leaves, and mushrooms to use in crafting recipes later.
 And unlike the crafting system of Dragon's Dogma, there are a lot of useful items worth crafting with all the stuff you take home.

 5. Create a second character and do some of it over again